jcjaylani/Biomarkers_in_NSD/README.md

 ## Contents

 - `Biomarkers in Neuronal Synuclein Disease.ipynb` — main analysis notebook.
-- `Biomarkers in Neuronal Synuclein Disease.html` — HTML export of the notebook.
-- `Biomarkers in Neuronal Synuclein Disease for pdf.html` — HTML formatted for printing/PDF.
-- `SAA_Biospecimen_Analysis_Results.csv` — biospecimen dataset used in the notebook (update this description as needed).
+- `SAA_Biospecimen_Analysis_Results.csv` — biospecimen dataset used in the notebook.
 - `requirements.txt` — pinned Python dependencies to reproduce the environment.

 ---